sbarn-okstate/MLLE/README.md

 # END OF PROJECT TODO
 - [ ] Standardize inline comments
+- [ ] Create dataset files and update dataset-defaults.js with their information
 - [ ] Update header comments
 - [ ] Remove unused variables, functions, and classes.
 - [ ] Rename variables, functions, and classes to be appropriate.